gurpreet-s22/assignment-prime/README.md

 ### Application developed in Spring Boot (3.2.0), Java 17, Maven, Junit 5

 ### How to run the application
 - Run as Spring Boot application which has embedded Tomcat server.
-Run ```MainApplication.java```
+Run ```com.assignment.prime.MainApplication.java```
-- or deploy in an container Server as war
+- or deploy in an container Server as war.
+Run Maven install to create war.

 ### Configure
 - By default the Spring Boot Application will run on locahost port: ```8080```.
 It can be changed ```server.port``` in ```Application.properties```. **Note:** This change is applicable only for embedded Spring Boot Tomcat server port.